 Support Services FAQ

-That said, I am able to be your primary support person for reasons of your choice (like if your partner(s) cannot be present for your birth)!!
-I am happy to keep them as involved as I can virtually, too!
+That being said, I am able to be your primary support person for reasons of your choice (like if your partner(s) cannot be present for your birth).
+I am happy to help them to be as involved as possible virtually, too!

-YES!
-Simply put, midwives (usually) can’t do it all.
-Midwives typically do have training and knowledge on emotional and physical support, but they also have a responsibility to focus on the health and safety of you and baby.
+Midwives typically do have a wealth of training and knowledge on emotional and physical support, but they also have a responsibility to focus on the health and safety of you and baby.
 This can sometimes consume a large portion of a midwife’s time (think charting, assessing, etc) and they might also be attending to other patients depending on your birth setting.
 Having a dedicated support person ensures your medical, emotional, and physical needs are all being met continuously throughout the whole experience!

 If having a support person present isn’t right for you, knowing your choices and preparing for birth is important no matter what setting you plan to birth in!
 In the words of an experienced home-birth midwife who encourages families to hire birth support or, at the very least, take a class: “I have seen the effect of [Sarah’s] classes on my clients who previously felt overwhelmed and unsure.
 After having classes with Sarah, my clients have felt more prepared and confident approaching their own births.”